-1. Recognition is Performance-based: Employee recognition focuses on acknowledging work achievements, such as through awards, bonuses, or praise for exceptional performance.
+1. Recognition is performance-based: Employee recognition focuses on acknowledging work achievements, such as through awards, bonuses, or praise for exceptional performance.

 2. Appreciation is Personal: Appreciation acknowledges the employee’s inherent value, not just their work performance, fostering stronger connections and trust.